 The parties agree that appellant Bado, a non-citizen, was convicted of an aggravated felony.
 See 8 U.S.C. § 1101 (a)(43)(A) (defining "aggravated felony" to include "sexual abuse of a minor").
 At the time he made his jury demand, it was known that conviction of the crimes with which he was charged (three counts of misdemeanor sexual abuse of a child, in violation of D.C.
 Code § 22-3010.01 (2001)) would render him ineligible for cancellation of removal and ineligible for the asylum he was actively seeking before an immigration judge at the time he went to trial in the instant matter.
 Thus, he was charged with offenses that exposed him to inevitable statutory penalties, an inevitability by which Congress has clearly signaled that it regards the offenses as serious.
-For that reason, applying the teaching of Blanton, I conclude that Mr. Bado was entitled to a jury trial.6
+For that reason, applying the teaching of Blanton, I conclude that Mr. Bado was entitled to a jury trial.

-6 It is worth noting that many (if not most) of the offenses designated as "aggravated felonies" under the federal immigration statute have statutory maximum periods of imprisonment under District of Columbia law that are in excess of 180 days, meaning that a defendant facing trial for them in the District of Columbia is already statutorily entitled to a jury trial.
-See, e.g., 8 U.S.C. § 1101 (a)(43)(F) (treating a "crime of violence . . . for which the term of imprisonment [is] at least one year" as an aggravated felony); 8 U.S.C. § 1101 (a)(43)(G) (treating "a theft offense (including receipt of stolen property) or burglary offense for which the term of imprisonment [is] at least one year" as an aggravated felony); see also Lopez v.
-Gonzales, 549 U.S. 47, 55-60 (2006) (holding that for a drug crime to be an aggravated felony, it must be an offense for which the maximum term of imprisonment authorized for the offense under federal law is more than one year).
+&lt;sup>6 It is worth noting that many (if not most) of the offenses designated as "aggravated felonies" under the federal immigration statute have statutory maximum periods of imprisonment under District of Columbia law that are in excess of 180 days, meaning that a defendant facing trial for them in the District of Columbia is already statutorily entitled to a jury trial.
+See, e.g., 8 U.S.C. § 1101 (a)(43)(F) (treating a "crime of violence . . . for which the term of imprisonment (continued . . .)

-One final observation: The rationale I have set out above would afford non-citizens a jury trial when they are threatened almost inevitably with removal from this country (a fate that may be of greater concern to a convicted non-citizen than any jail sentence).
+One final observation: The rationale I have set out above would afford noncitizens a jury trial when they are threatened almost inevitably with removal from this country (a fate that may be of greater concern to a convicted non-citizen than any jail sentence).
 It does so, however, without expanding the right to a jury trial to non-citizens in circumstances that (as Senior Judge Washington notes in his concurrence) may be impossible to distinguish from those of our fellow citizens who likely will face severe collateral consequences from misdemeanor convictions, but who, under our statutory and case law, have no right to a jury trial.